Computing Voronoi Diagrams in the Polar-Coordinate Model of the Hyperbolic Plane: Missing Proofs

 Consider the triangles $\Triangle{O}{V}{S}$ and $\Triangle{O}{V}{S'}$ and note that $\varphi_S$ and $\varphi_{S'}$ are the angles at $V$, respectively.
 Moreover, since $S$ and $S'$ lie on the witness circle of $V$, we have $\Dist{V}{S} = \Dist{V}{S'}$.
 If $r(S') = r(S)$, the side lengths of the triangles match and we have $\varphi_S = \varphi_{S'}$ by Equation~\eqref{eq:law-of-cosines}.
 If $r(S') < r(S)$, i.e., if $\Dist{O}{S'} < \Dist{O}{S}$, we can apply Lemma~\ref{lem:angle-affects-distance} to conclude that $\varphi_{S'} < \varphi_S$. \end{proof}

-As a corollary of the above lemma, we can conclude that before the sweep circle radius reaches the far point $V'$ of $V$, there are two intersections whose distance to the sites of the intersecting beach ellipses is smaller than two the third site.
+As a corollary of the above lemma, we can conclude that before the sweep circle radius reaches the far point $V'$ of $V$, there are two intersections whose distance to the sites of the intersecting beach ellipses is smaller than to the third site, as shown in Figure~\ref{fig:direction-distance}.

 \begin{corollary} Let $V \in \Set{V}$ be a Voronoi vertex with far point $V'$ and incidence tuple $(S_1, S_2, S_3)$.
 Further, let $(S, S', S'') \in \{(S_1, S_2, S_3), (S_2, S_3, S_1)\}$ and consider the intersection $I \in \Intersection{\Ellipse{S}}{\Ellipse{S'}}$ with $I = V$ at $\SweepRadius = r(V')$.
 Then, $\Dist{I}{S''} > \Dist{I}{S} = \Dist{I}{S'}$ for $\SweepRadius < r(V')$. \end{corollary} \begin{proof} Without loss of generality, assume that $\Angle{S'}{V}{S''} \le \Angle{S''}{V}{S}$.
 Consider the two triangles $\Triangle{I}{V}{S'}$ and $\Triangle{I}{V}{S''}$, as illustrated in Figure~\ref{fig:direction-distance}, and note that $\Dist{V}{S'} = \Dist{V}{S''}$, since $S'$ and $S''$ lie on the witness circle of $V$.
 By Lemma~\ref{lem:intersection-direction}, we know that $I$ lies on the angle bisector $\SingleRay{V}$ of $\Angle{S}{V}{S'}$, meaning $I$ lies between $\Ray{V}{S}$ and $\Ray{V}{S'}$ in clockwise direction around $V$.
 By definition of the incidence tuple, we know that $S''$ does not lie between $\Ray{V}{S}$ and $\Ray{V}{S'}$ in clockwise direction, meaning $\Angle{I}{V}{S'} < \Angle{I}{V}{S''}$.
 Consequently, we can apply Lemma~\ref{lem:angle-affects-distance} to conclude that $\Dist{I}{S} = \Dist{I}{S'} < \Dist{I}{S''}$. \end{proof}